 We were heading into a city with thousands of people.
 I could see so much energy and I could take all of it if I wasn’t careful.
 This is what Ivan was concerned about; he knew how hard I would have to concentrate.

 “You’ve never lost control before, focus on what we are here to do, you will be fine.
-Stop over thinking.”
+Stop overthinking this.”

 “You’re starting to freak me out, let’s just do this and get you out of here.
 Can you find her in all those people down there?”
 Kyle questioned.